everii-Group/mocoapp-api-docs/sections/invoices.md

 ## PUT /invoices/{id}/update_status

 {: .note }
-Only works for actual invoices, not invoice drafts
+Only works for actual invoices, not invoice drafts.
+It's not possible to convert a draft to a regular invoice.

 Update an invoice status: